GLOBAL MARKETS-Stocks edge higher, data offsets Apple's plunge

 “You have Apple and technology on the one side and the rest of the market on the other side,” said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York.

-Early U.S. stock gains pushed the S&P 500 above the 1,500 mark for the first time since Dec.
-12, 2007 and put the benchmark index on pace for a seventh straight advance, its longest winning streak since October 2006.
-Stocks later pared some gains, with the S&P falling below the 1,500 mark.
+Initial U.S. stock gains pushed the S&P 500 to rise above the 1,500 mark for the first time since Dec.
+12, 2007 and put the benchmark index on pace for its seventh straight advance, its longest streak since October 2006.

 “It’s a reach for return in the equities market,” said Todd Colvin, senior vice president of global institutional sales with R.J.
 O‘Brien & Associates in Chicago.
 “Risk takers are being rewarded so far this year.”